 Hong Kong currently has extradition agreements signed with 20 jurisdictions around the world.
 In contrast, for example, the UK has pacts with 28 European jurisdictions under part 1 of the Extradition Act 2003 and 116 territories under part 2 of the Act, including UAE and a number of Latin American and African countries.

-The proposal was ostensibly prompted by the murder of a pregnant Hong Kong woman by her Hong Kong husband in Taipei, who fled back to Hong Kong after the alleged crime.
+The proposal was ostensibly prompted by the murder of a pregnant Hong Kong woman by her Hong Kong boyfriend in Taipei, who fled back to Hong Kong after the alleged crime.
 Without an extradition arrangement between the two jurisdictions, the killer was unable to be extradited to Taiwan to stand trial.
 This is, without denial, a major ‘legal loophole’, and it is not hard to imagine how Hong Kong may have served a haven for fugitives from many other jurisdictions in the world, including mainland China, for the same reason.

 As Grenville Cross QC, former Director of Public Prosecutions of Hong Kong, said, the bill was ‘an important initiative in terms of international criminal justice’ and ‘Hong Kong undoubtedly has an international obligation to help other jurisdictions to combat crime’.

 The proposed amendment was not directed at mainland China or Taiwan either, but rather to allow for extradition on a case-by-case basis with any place in the world not already covered by mutual agreements.

 2. The main purposes of the Bill are to:

 (b) amend the Mutual Legal Assistance in Criminal Matters Ordinance

 (Cap.
 525) so that arrangements for mutual legal assistance made